microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraMSRoleDefinition.md

 ```

 ### -All
-Boolean to express that return all results from the server for the specific query
+If true, return all role definitions.
+If false, return the number of objects specified by the Top parameter.

 ```yaml
 Type: Boolean